changkun/modern-cpp-tutorial/book/en-us/08-filesystem.md

 ---
-title: "Chapter 08 Sandard Library: File System"
+title: "Chapter 08 File System"
 type: book-en-us
 order: 8
 ---

-# Chapter 08 Sandard Library: File System
+# Chapter 08 File System

+[TOC]

+The file system library provides functions related to the operation of the file system, path, regular files, directories, and so on.
+Similar to the regular expression library, he was one of the first libraries to be launched by boost and eventually merged into the C++ standard.

+## 8.1 Document and Link

+TODO:

+## 8.2 std::filesystem

+TODO:

 [Table of Content](./toc.md) | [Previous Chapter](./07-thread.md) | [Next Chapter: Minor Features](./09-others.md)